 4) How is IT performance as an organization evaluated by the rest of the company?
 How will you measure success

-- Guiding principles let the organization know what to expect when dealing with IT, and serve as a yardstick by which to measure IT internally and externally, and can spur some great discussions with fellow C-suite members and business unit management.
+- Guiding principles let the organization know what to expect when dealing with IT: It serves as a yardstick by which to measure IT internally and externally, and can spur some great discussions with fellow C-suite members and business unit management.
 Sample list from operation excellence perspective:

 - Drive Reduced Costs and Improved Services

 - Deploy Packaged Apps – Do not Develop – retain business process knowledge expertise - Reduce apps portfolio

 - Use what we Sell, and help Sell

 - Broaden Skills (hard and soft) across the workforce

 - The guiding principles should cover the customer, people, and quality from a holistic perspective: A sample list could be as below:

 - Make it easier to do business with us

 - Never compromise on quality